 I AM AWARE THAT THIS IS A RELEASE OF LIABILITY AND A CONTRACT AND I SIGN IT OF MY OWN FREE WILL.

 Participant's Signature (Please print legibly.)
-Date Participant's Name Age Parent/Guardian Signature (If under 18 years old, Parent or G Date uardian must a also sian.)
+Date Participant's Name Age Parent/Guardian Signature Date

+(If under 18 years old, Parent or Guardian must also sign.)